wp-plugins/juna-it-poll/readme.txt

 = How does support and updates work? =

 that wise men answered a thousand years ago.
 Working from home meant we could vary snack and coffee breaks, change our desks or view, goof off, drink on the job, even spend the day in pajamas, and often meet to gossip or share ideas.
 On the other hand, we bossed ourselves around, set impossible goals, and demanded longer hours than office jobs usually entail.
-It was the ultimate “flextime,” in that it depended on how flexible we felt each day, given deadlines, distractions, and workaholic crescendos.
+It was the ultimate 'flextime' in that it depended on how flexible we felt each day, given deadlines, distractions, and workaholic crescendos.
 (WP Poll Plugin)

 = Can I upgrade after the initial purchase Juna Poll? =